Shopify/themekit/README.md

 - Upload Themes to Multiple Environments
 - Fast Uploads and Downloads
 - Watch for local changes and upload automatically to Shopify
-- Prevent overwriting changes made in the online editor.
 - Works on Windows, Linux and macOS

 ## Installation